 Co-occurring disorders can be deeply imbedded in the landscape of addiction.
 Most people who suffer from a dual diagnosis turned to substance abuse as a way to cope with their mental health concerns or traumatic experiences.
 If your dual diagnosis isn’t treated, the potential for relapse is high.
 Left untreated, co-occurring disorders act as triggers, often drawing an individual back into substance abuse as they attempt to numb the untreated symptoms of their illness.

-The Treehouse’s inpatient drug rehab program for heroin addiction can give you or your loved one a phenomenal opportunity to take back control of your life.
+Our inpatient drug rehab program for heroin addiction can give you or your loved one a phenomenal opportunity to take back control of your life.

 Begin A New Life Today